Application to the MSOT Program

 Completed application and the criteria to be met must include:

 - Academic achievement of a minimum 3.0 GPA in prerequisite courses and in the last 60 hours of undergraduate work.
 At least 9 credit hours of prerequisites must be completed at the time of application prior to the application year.
-For example, applicants in January of 2015 must include transcripts from Fall of 2014.
+The elective and the statistics course are not included in this requirement.
 All prerequisite courses must be completed with a grade of C or better.
 Students are required to submit official transcripts from all colleges and universities attended through the Fall semester.

 - Recommendation letters (two) are required.
 One must be completed by a registered occupational therapist and the other by a professor who is able to comment on your academic performance.
 A Graduate Assistant, Teaching Assistant, or Certified Occupational Therapy Assistant do not qualify.
 For non-traditional students, an employer may be substituted for the academic professor requirement.
 The letters of recommendation (LOR) are now electronic with the instructions included in the graduate school application.
 We highly recommend that you use the electronic method of submitting your LOR's.
 However, a student that wishes to obtain a letter of recommendation prior to the senior year at the time of submitting the graduate school application may do so with paper LORs.
 Click on the appropriate link for paper LORs: Traditional Program LOR Weekend Hybrid Program LOR Provide the paper copy to the appropriate recommender.
 Once it is completed, have him/her place it in a sealed envelope and mail it to the GVSU Admissions Office (Grand Valley State University, Attention: Admissions, 1 Campus Drive, Allendale MI, 49401)

 - An interview and an onsite writing sample.